-Google Stadia support is the only thing standing in the way of you being able to play triple-A videogame titles no matter where you are — provided you have an active Wi-Fi connection.
+Google Stadia support is the only thing standing in the way of being able to play triple-A videogame titles no matter where you are — provided you have an active Wi-Fi or data connection.

 Initially, Google Stadia only released with support for gaming on Chrome browsers, the Chromecast Ultra, and Google Pixel phones.
 Luckily, the official list of supported phones is steadily growing, with more being added as the game streaming platform matures and develops.